isomerpages/mlaw-ltp/pages/Legal Technology Platform (LTP).md

 ![LTP key features](/images/LTP%20folder/3%20key%20features.png)

+NOTE: MinLaw encourages all legaltech users to familiarise themselves with the Law Society of Singapore's Guide to Cybersecurity to make informed decisions about the tools they adopt.

 ### KEY SECURITY FEATURES

 The LTP incorporates the security and data privacy requirements of leading law firms and in-house legal departments.